 Clinical Biopsychology and Emotional Restructuring Professional Training

-Additional training is being planned the beginning of 2014.
+Dr. Moss will have a continuing education course/article as of August, 2014, through Health Forum Online at www.healthforumonline.com that covers information in his professional articles since 2006.
+Additional training is being planned the beginning of 2015.
 An introductory webinar series is planned, as are introductory and advanced workshops.
 Plans are to award certification in the clinical biopsychological approach and emotional restructuring following completion of advanced training.
 Interested individuals can e-mail Dr. Moss and he will notify them once the training is going to be offered.
 Alternately, you can follow Dr. Moss on Twitter (https://twitter.com/drbobmoss) and notifications will be sent.

 The following information on past training has been left on the website to serve as an example of what will be offered...